Mrs. Maria Shadle

 Annual seminars are sponsored by the Group for the benefit of all parishioners.

-We meet on Tuesdays 7:30 PM in the Old Rectory.
+We meet on Saturdays 10am-11:30am in the Old Rectory.
 All are welcome.

 Archdiocese of Philadelphia Catholic Charismatic Renewal